MicrosoftDocs/msteams-docs/msteams-platform/build-your-first-app/build-bot.md

 1. When prompted, sign in with your Microsoft 365 development account.
 1. On the **Add capabilities** screen, select **Bot** then **Next**.
 1. Enter a name for your Teams app.
 (This is the default name for your app and also the name of the app project directory on your local machine.)
 1. Go to **Configure bot** and select **Create a new Bot** then **Create Bot Registration**.
-If successful, your new bot will have a a **Registered** status.
+If successful, your new bot will have a **Registered** status.
 1. Select **Finish** at the bottom of the screen and choose a location to create your project.

 ## 2. Identify relevant app project components

-Much of the app manifest and scaffolding are set up automatically when you create your project with the Teams Toolkit.
+Much of the app configurations and scaffolding are set up automatically when you create your project with the Teams Toolkit.
 Let's look at the main components for building a bot.

 ### App configurations

-To see or update your bot's configurations, select **App Studio** in the toolkit and go to **Bots**.
+To view or update your bot's configurations, select **App Studio** in the toolkit and go to **Bots**.

 ### App scaffolding

 The app scaffolding provides a `botActivityHandler.js` file, located in the root directory of your project, for handling how your bot processes activities in Teams (for example, how the bot responds to specific messages such as "Hello").

-The `.env` file, also in the root directory, stores your bot ID and password.

 ## 3. Set up a secure tunnel to your app